Talk of getting change for a groat! (5)

 'change for a groat' is the wordplay.

-'change for' is an anagram indicator.
+'change for' indicates an anagram.

 'groat' anagrammed gives 'ARGOT'.